 Due to the expedition nature of this trip, children must be 8 years old or older at time of departure.
 Children under 16 years of age must be supervised by a parent/guardian at all times.

-Emergency evacuation insurance to a maximum benefit of up to $500,000 USD per paying traveler provides coverage between the first and last day of accommodation at Arctic Watch Wilderness Lodge and is included in the cost of this trip in 2019.
-Additional days of travel pre- and post-expedition are not covered.
-In 2020 emergency medical evacuation insurance is not included but is mandatory for this trip, with a minimum recommended coverage of $100,000 USD per person.
+Emergency evacuation insurance to a minimum benefit of $100,000 USD per person is strongly advised for this trip (recommended coverages: trip interruption, cancellation and health insurance including air ambulance).
 In addition to the emergency evacuation insurance, we highly recommend our travelers protect their investment with travel insurance that includes trip cancellation and other benefits.
-Our partners at Travelex offer a variety of plans and policies to fit every trip and budget.
-You must purchase your travel insurance policy within 15 or 21 days of booking (depending on plan) for it to cover pre-existing medical conditions; refer to plan details.
+Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
+Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
 Learn more about travel insurance or get a free quote.